-Q45/85 Monitors are available in four electronic versions, a loop-powered 2-wire transmitter, an AC powered monitor with integral alarm relays and dual 4-20 mA output capability, a 12-24 VDC unit with dual output and relays, or a 9 VDC battery operated portable unit with two voltage outputs and built-in data logger.
+Q45H/62HR Monitors are available in four electronic versions, a loop-powered 2-wire transmitter, an AC powered monitor with integral alarm relays and dual 4-20 mA output capability, a 12-24 VDC unit with dual output and relays, or a 9 VDC battery operated portable unit with two voltage outputs and built-in data logger A standard feature in all versions of the product is the ability to configure the 4-20 mA output for PID control.

-In addition to normal PAA measurement, the Q45/85 is also available with an optional pH input with provides a two-parameter monitoring system.
-On AC or battery operated units, analog outputs are available for BOTH PAA and pH.
+In addition to normal chlorine measurement, the Q45H/62HR is also available with an optional pH input which provides a two-parameter monitoring system.
+Both free chlorine and pH are displayed simultaneously, and the free chlorine value is automatically compensated for pH changes.
+On AC or battery operated units, analog outputs are available for BOTH chlorine and pH.